wallimans/Active-Directory-Home-Lab/readme.md

 # Overview

-This repository serves as a directory for my various home lab projects, thanks for stopping by!
+This is a repository for my various home lab projects, thanks for stopping by!

 # Table of Contents